Ensuring Safe and Compliant Shipments for Your Display Units

 3. Customs Duties and Taxes

-Customs duties are taxes imposed by governments when importing goods.
+👉 Customs duties significantly affect international shipping costs for display units in both France and the USA.
 These duties vary by country, item type, and value.
 Along with this, you’ll need to factor in VAT or Sales Tax in some markets.

 Cost Breakdown Example: